Effects of Exercise

 14. Improved prostate health:

 Men need aerobic exercise just as much as women do.
-One study found that men over 40 who exercised 5 or more times per week were 19 percent less likely to be diagnosed with aggressive prostate cancer than those who exercised 0-1 times per week.
+One study found that men over 40 who exercised five or more times per week were 19 percent less likely to be diagnosed with aggressive prostate cancer than those who exercised 0-1 times per week.

 15. Better oral health: